-3.13 Lettings
+2.13 Lettings

-Each school has a lettings policy.
-The policy covers procedures for fire evacuation and security arrangements and the requirements relating to accident, assault and near miss reporting requirements and the provision of first aid.
+The Trust has a lettings policy.
+The policy covers procedures for fire evacuation and security arrangements, along with safeguarding requirements as per Keeping Children Safe in Edcuation (KCSIE) and the requirements relating to accident, assault and near miss reporting requirements and the provision of first aid.